Letter from the Senior Leadership Team

 The UK Bribery Act (UKBA) creates the following offenses:

 Penalties for offenses under the current law include imprisonment with unlimited fines.
-Companies can be liable for bribery committed for their benefit by their employees or other associated persons, including through intermediaries, such as agents, resellers and the like.
-In addition, a company or corporate entity is liable for bribes given to a third party with the intention of obtaining or retaining business for the organization or obtaining or retaining an advantage useful to the conduct of the business by their employees and associated persons, even if they had no knowledge of those actions.
+Companies can be liable for bribery committed for their benefit by their employees or other associated persons, including through intermediaries, such as agents and resellers.
+In addition, a company can be liable for bribes given to a third party with the intention of obtaining or retaining business for the organization or obtaining or retaining an advantage useful to the conduct of the business by their employees and associated persons, even if they had no knowledge of those actions.

 A business courtesy is a present, gift, hospitality, or favor for which fair market value is not paid by the recipient.
 A business courtesy may be a tangible or intangible benefit such as meals, drinks, entertainment, taxi rides, recreation, door prizes, honoraria, transportation, discounts, promotional items, or use of a donor’s time, materials, facilities, or equipment.